 The 2022 CEQA Analysis found that the 2022 Project was consistent with the BVDSP EIR in regard to impacts related to hazards and hazardous materials.
 The SCAs related to hazardous materials used during construction and hazardous building materials were determined to be applicable to the project.
-As detailed below, the 2023 Project would not change these impacts.
+As detailed below, the 2024 Project would not change these impacts.

 The 2022 CEQA Analysis concluded that the site contained no known soil or groundwater contamination, is not included on any lists of hazardous materials sites compiled pursuant to Section 65962.5 of the Government Code, and is not located within one-quarter mile of a school.
-The 2023 Project is in the same location on the same site as the 2022 Project, and therefore there would be no change in the impact related to hazardous materials sites or impacts on nearby schools .
+The 2024 Project is in the same location on the same site as the 2022 Project and is still not any lists of hazardous materials sites compiled pursuant to Section 65962.5 of the Government Code;2 therefore there would be no change in the impact related to hazardous materials sites or impacts on nearby schools.

-As under the 2022 Project, construction and operation of a mixed use building would involve the routine transportation, use, and storage of common hazardous materials, such as fuels, lubricants, paints, and cleaning products.
-The 2023 Project would be required to comply with the same applicable laws and regulations related to transportation, use, and storage of all hazardous materials and temporary road closures during construction as the 2022 Project would be required to comply with.
-The 2023 Project would also still be required to implement SCA HAZ-1: Hazardous Materials Related to Construction and SCA HAZ-2: Hazardous Building Materials and Site Contamination, to ensure proper handling of hazardous construction materials, including the potential for asbestos in the existing building to be removed, as included in full in Attachment A.
+As under the 2022 Project, construction and operation of a mixed-use building would involve the routine transportation, use, and storage of common hazardous materials, such as fuels, lubricants, paints, and cleaning products.
+The 2024 Project would be required to comply with the same applicable laws and regulations related to transportation, use, and storage of all hazardous materials and temporary road closures during construction as the 2022 Project would be required to comply with.
+The 2024 Project would also still be required to implement SCA HAZ-1: Hazardous Materials Related to Construction and SCA HAZ-2: Hazardous Building Materials and Site Contamination, to ensure proper handling of hazardous construction materials, including the potential for asbestos in the existing building to be removed, as included in full in Attachment A.

-The 2023 Project would not substantially increase the severity of impacts related to hazards and hazardous materials compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to hazards and hazardous materials that were not identified in the BVDSP EIR.
+The 2024 Project would not substantially increase the severity of impacts related to hazards and hazardous materials compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to hazards and hazardous materials that were not identified in the BVDSP EIR.